timgivois/url_shortener/README.md

 Concept
 -------------
 This shortener relies on the concept of generating 10 random ascii letters for a new url and store them in Redis.
 To avoid collisions, we have on Redis both the random token and the url in order to fetch them whenever we get a new url and we want to calculate another random token.
-SQLite is just used for statistics.
+MySQL is just used for statistics.